List of French television series

 This is a list of television programs that have been produced by France.
 It includes series made by France alone as well as those produced in collaboration with various other countries.
 Almost all are in the French language; exceptions to this rule are also included in this list.

 Most of the programs on this list are original French creations.
 However, many French game shows and reality shows are based on one or more series or television show franchises from other countries, most commonly from the UK.
 These and other programs that have been remade in France are also included in another section, at the bottom of this article.

+Jean-Marc Doniak has documented all the French fiction series that have been programmed on French television in 2 volumes published in 1998: Volume 1 with 15,000 titles and covering the years 1945–1990 and Volume 2 with 5,000 titles and covering the years 1991–1996.